nelsonjchen/gargantuan-takeout-rocket/README.md

 The extension facilitates a server-to-server from Google Takeout to Microsoft Azure Blob Storage.
 Speeds of 7.0GB/s+ with unlimited parallelism atop of that too have been seen.
 Azure Blob Storage Archive tier is really cheap to store this data in with pricing very similar to AWS Deep Archive.

 The extension works with [gtr-proxy][gtr-proxy], a CloudFlare workers service, to workaround a bug and a lack of a certain feature in Azure Storage that greatly slows downloading from Google Takeout from Azure Storage.
 Please see the gtr-proxy repo for more details.
 The extension by default uses a public gtr-proxy service at https://gtr-proxy.677472.xyz, but you can also deploy and use your own service at your own address or Cloudflare account for privacy reasons.
-For details on setup of a private instance, please see [that repository][gtr-proxy] as well.
+For details on setup of a private instance, please see [the gtr-proxy repository][gtr-proxy] as well.

 The extension stops downloads from Google Takeout in your local browser, captures the finalized download links, and tells Azure to download from Google's signed URLs instead via the proxy.
 It handles base64 encoding the URLs of Google Takeout files so Azure is able to download them at all via a [gtr-proxy][gtr-proxy] service and that [gtr-proxy][gtr-proxy] service is also used to command Azure over hundreds of requests simutaneously to fetch the files in chunks simultaneously in parallel to _very_ quickly transload archives to Azure.